 If one building is damaged and needs to be evacuated, the children and staff will be moved to another building, as long as that building is deemed a safe structure along with a transportable list of the children enrolled.
-In the event that all buildings are deemed unsafe, children will be evacuated to the POSI (Pentecostal of Southern Illinois) building at 106 Walnut Street.
-If that is too close in proximity to the natural disaster, children will be transported to 204 Prairie Rd.
+In the event that all buildings are deemed unsafe, children will be evacuated to 106 Walnut Street.
 In the event an out of town evacuation site is necessary if the city is inaccessible or evacuated due to an environmental hazard, the center will be evacuated according to FEMA and/or city officials.
-Parents will be notified via face book, Life Cubby, or public media as to the evacuation site and the location of the children.
+Parents will be notified via social media, e-mails, Procare or public media as to the evacuation site and the location of the children.
 (A complete copy of the evacuation plan is on file for review in the main office upon request.)